'Sense8' Is The Trans Fairy Tale I Desperately Needed In My Life. Here's Why.

-The 'Sense8' Finale Movie Is A Desperately Needed Trans Fairly Tale & A Fitting Ending For The Show
+The 'Sense8' Finale Movie Is A Desperately Needed Trans Fairy Tale & A Fitting Ending For The Show

 There’s a moment in Sense8 that has stuck with me for years.
 It’s a small moment, barely a scene, between Nomi, one of the eight main characters, and her girlfriend Amanita.
 They are on a hill, overlooking San Francisco, accompanied by all the mawkish elements of cinematic sentimentality: a picnic, a sunset, a slowly engaged kiss.
 Like so much of Sense8, what should be cheesy or contrived is somehow neither.
 It’s a beautiful, earnest moment between a trans woman and the love of her life, and they are both so happy I get emotional just describing it.